remix-run/react-router/docs/start/framework/data-loading.md

 Data is provided to the route component from `loader` and `clientLoader`.

+Loader data is automatically serialized from loaders and deserialized in components.
+In addition to primitive values like strings and numbers, loaders can return promises, maps, sets, dates and more.

 ## Client Data Loading

 `clientLoader` is used to fetch data on the client.
 This is useful for pages or full projects that you'd prefer to fetch data from the browser only.